 At the time of Cortes’ arrival in 1519, the Aztec called themselves Mexica.
 Three centuries earlier, they were known as Aztlaneca or Azteca.
 They migrated from a place known as Aztlan, along with eight other nomadic tribes, to an island in Lake Texcoco.
-Legend has it that upon seeing an eagle perched on a cactus with a snake in its beak, the Azteca interpreted this as a sign from their god Huitzilopochtli and decided to set down roots.
+Legend has it that upon seeing an eagle perched on a cactus, the Azteca interpreted this as a sign from their god Huitzilopochtli and decided to set down roots.
+About this time, their god Huitzilopochtli was said to have renamed them Mexica.

 In reality, the nomadic tribe sought the protection of the local lord, Tezozomoc, who permitted them to settle on the island in the middle of Lake Texcoco as tributaries.
-In 1325 they began building the city of Tenochtitlan and renamed themselves Mexica.
+In 1325 they began building the city of Tenochtitlan.
 By 1428, they controlled the entire Lake Texcoco region.

 In the 18th century, Francisco Echegaray wrote The History of Ancient Mexico, using the word Aztec to distinguish the pre-conquest Mexica from contemporary Mexicans.
 The term gained popularity in the 19th century when it was used by German explorer Alexander von Humboldt in memoirs of his journey to Mexico.
 It became a permanent label after 1843, when William Prescott published his authoritative and popular book The History of the Conquest of Mexico.
 Today, Aztec and Maya are the names most commonly used for pre-conquest indigenous Mexicans.